WillNickols/dinemites/README.md

     threshold = 0.3)
 ```

-### New complexity of infection
+### Molecular force of infection

-The complexity of infection (COI) is the number of genetically unique
+The molecular force of infection (molFOI) is the number of genetically unique
-parasite variants detected.
+parasite strains detected (counted multiple times if they are new multiple
+times).
-Typically, the estimated new infections and/or the total new COI are the
+Typically, the estimated new infections and/or the molFOI are the
 key outcomes of interest from a study using this type of data.

-When only one locus is sequenced, the COI is
+When only one locus is sequenced, the molecular force of infection is
 simply
 estimated by the sum of: for each allele, the probability the allele is new
 multiplied by the probability the allele is present (1 if sequenced and